autocrypt/protected-headers/draft-protected-headers.in.md

 All test vectors are provided in textual source form as {{RFC5322}} messages.

+For easy access to these test vectors, they are also available at `imap://bob@protected-headers.cmrg.net/inbox` using any password for authentication.
+This IMAP account is read-only, and any flags set or cleared on the messages will persist only for the duration of the specific IMAP session.

 Signed PGP/MIME Message with Protected Headers {#test-vector-pgp-signed-only}
 ----------------------------------------------